“The father of the righteous shall greatly rejoice: and he that begetteth a wise child shall have joy of him.”Proverbs 23:24

 Nate signed up to work at a Christian camp for the summer, and I did not realize how much I would miss him.
 We came home after dropping him off at camp, and we were all overcome by grief, which I expected from my wife, but not from myself.
-I got into a funk until I realized how God would work in his life this summer, and how proud I was that he was doing something of eternal value.
-Selfishly, I wish he was home, but I am grateful that he chose to spend the summer at a Christian camp.
-He will be exposed to men of God who will preach the Word, and he will be devoid of a cell phone signal, which would be good for all of us.
-I may not recognize him when I see him again, but I pray that he looks more like Christ everyday.
+I got into a funk until I realized how God would work in his life that summer, and how proud I was that he was doing something of eternal value.
+Selfishly, I wished he was home, but I am grateful that he chose to spend the summer at a Christian camp.
+He was exposed to men of God who preached the Word, and he was devoid of a cell phone signal, which would be good for all of us.
+I hardly recognized him when I saw him again, but my prayer is that he looks more like Christ everyday.

 I think of all the times I wasted as a youth, and I am grateful to God that Nate did not choose to do the same.
 Do or would your parents have joy of you?
 Do you honor them by the way you live your life?
 More importantly, do you honor your Heavenly Father by the way you live your life?
 May we live our life in the light of eternity, and may we one day rejoice when we see our Father face to face.
 What will you do with your summer?
 Will you simply work on your tan or will you draw close to the Son?
 May our time be spent pleasing God, and may we give our all to Him.